 Smoking by very young people continues to be widespread and is a growing problem in some countries.
 Globally, the estimated number of young teen males and females 13–15 years old who smoke cigarettes or use smokeless tobacco products is approximately 50 million.

-From the beginning of the Global Youth Tobacco Survey in 1999 and through 2019, 198 countries completed the survey at some point, with 135 conducting it more than once.
-Of these countries, tobacco use prevalence among both male and female youth decreased in 72 countries but increased in 32 others.
+From the beginning of the Global Youth Tobacco Survey in 1999 and through 2021, 180 countries completed the survey at some point, with 152 conducting it more than once.
+Of these countries, tobacco use prevalence among both male and female youth decreased in 86 countries but increased or no change in 42 others.
 In the remaining countries, the trends for male youth and female youth were mixed.
 In other words, in nearly half of the surveyed countries, there was an increase in female youth’s or male youth’s smoking, or both.

 Most countries with a reduction in tobacco use among male and female youth have a very high human development index (HDI).
 Currently, countries with the highest prevalence of tobacco use among youth generally have a lower HDI.
 In several of these countries, tobacco use among adolescent females is now more common than among adult females, indicating that the historically reliable lower prevalence of tobacco use among females in many populations worldwide may not continue in the near future.